mikozdravkovski/mikozdravkovski/README.md

 - 💬 Ask me about **C networking**
 - 📫 How to reach me: miko.zdravkovski@pm.me
 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: **Why did the C programmer break up with his girlfriend?
-Because every time she asked for commitment, he said, "Sorry, I only deal with pointers, not references."**
+Because every time she asked for commitment, he said, "Sorry, I only deal with pointers, not references."**. 🤣
+- 💼 Looking for work (Need to pay the bills LOL!)